Canary System Terms & Conditions

 3. Your Privacy

-4. Eligibility to Use Canary Services
+4. Eligibility to Use our Products

-You may only access and use the Services if you are (a) able to enter into a binding contract with Canary, and (b) in compliance with these Terms and all applicable local, state, national, and international laws, regulations and rules.
+You may only access and use the Products if you are (a) able to enter into a binding contract with Canary, and (b) in compliance with these Terms and all applicable local, state, national, and international laws, regulations and rules.

 You shall not directly or indirectly do any of the following:

-6. Requirements to Use Canary
+6. Requirements to Use our Products

-You must have a working broadband internet connection and either a wired ethernet connection or a Wi-Fi router (802.11 b/g/n), a supported mobile device (to use the Mobile Application), and other hardware, software, equipment or items specified by Canary from time to time.
+You must have a working broadband internet connection and either a wired ethernet connection (for certain Products) or a Wi-Fi router (802.11 b/g/n), a supported mobile device (to use the Mobile Application), and other hardware, software, equipment or items specified by Canary from time to time.
 We recommend a high-speed internet connection with at least 1 Mbps of upload bandwidth.
 Canary reserves the right to change any of the minimum system requirements at any time.

 7. Registration and User Accounts

 To create an account you must submit your information through the registration page as prompted on the Mobile Application or our Sites, including your name, email address, phone number, zip code/post code, and address.
-You may provide additional optional information during setup which is not required to register for an account but may be necessary to provide you with full Services, to provide you with a trial of premium or Membership services, or might be helpful to Canary in providing you with a more customized experience.
+You may provide additional optional information during setup which is not required to register for an account but may be necessary to provide you with full access to our Products, to provide you with a trial of premium or Membership services, or might be helpful to Canary in providing you with a more customized experience.
 This information could include, for example, payment information, which would be processed in accordance with Canary’s Sales Terms and Premium Services.

-As part of the registration process, you will create a password that will allow you to log in to the Services.
+As part of the registration process, you will create a password that will allow you to log in to the Products.
 You are responsible for maintaining the confidentiality of your password and for all activities that occur on your account.
 You agree not to share your password, let others access or use your password, or do anything else that might jeopardize the security of your password.

 All the information that you provide when registering for an account and otherwise through the Site must be accurate, complete, and up to date.
 You may change, correct, or remove any information from your account by either logging into your account directly and making the desired changes or contacting Canary’s support team.